-My top advice here would be to use Google to check what questions parents are typically researching to do with yoga and their children.
-If you type in 'yoga and kids' below some of the search results you will see a box like this
+My top advice here would be to use Google to check what questions people are are typically researching.
+I was asked about how to do this by a small business with a yoga offering for children so taking that as the example if you type in 'yoga and kids' below some of the search results you will see a box like this

 I would pick questions that you can see people are asking, and use those to produce content for your customers.
 People are always pleased to read useful items or see videos about information they want to receive.

 Also, you should not underestimate the fact that people want to hear from you, not someone else, but the person they choose to spend their money with.

 You have a trusted position with them & a good opportunity to help with these sorts of questions as an expert in this area.